 Documentation

-You can see the aggregate breakdown of fields' impact from the object level to assess whether you can delete any fields or whether the object itself is useful.
+You can see the metadata view of unused custom fields to assess whether you can delete any fields or whether the object itself is useful.

-You can also check the breakdown of custom fields impact in SF Analytics for all objects.
+You can also check the breakdown of custom fields' impact in the Analytics 360 Technical Debt Dashboard.